ROCm/rocBLAS/docs/source/device_memory_design.rst

   - Functions are provided to allocate temporary device memory
   - opaque RAII objects are used to hold the temorary device memory, and allocated memory is returned to the handle automatically when it is no longer needed.

 The functions for the rocBLAS user are described in the User Guide.
-The functions for the rocBLAS developer are described below:
+The functions for the rocBLAS developer are described below.

-Answering Device Memory Size Queries In Function That Needs Memmory
+Answering Device Memory Size Queries In Function That Needs Memory
 ===================================================================

 Example